claytron/resume/index.rst

   Help desk for email and website hosting.

-  Learned to use vim and zsh.
+  Learned to use vim and zsh while administering FreeBSD boxes.

   Set up backup systems using AMANDA.